The subscribers can raise grievances through the following modes:

 The complaint letter / email should contain the PRAN/ Application number/ other relevant reference number, Complainant’s name, address and contact details, copies of supporting documents, wherever applicable.

-All the complaints shall be registered in CGMS of NPS and in the Grievance Register of the Organization and shall be assigned a unique reference number.
+All the complaints shall be registered in CGMS and in the Grievance Register of the Organization and shall be assigned a unique reference number.

 If the grievance is resolved within three working days, the resolution shall be communicated along with the acknowledgement to the complainant.